marichards/FH_intermediate_R/README.md

 ## Class Schedule

 The class is from 2-4 PM on Thursday afternoons and runs for 7 weeks.
-Our room  should be consistent for all 7 weeks, but if there are unexpected changes, I will update them here.
+Our class will alternate between 2 rooms during the course and if there are unexpected changes, I will update them here.
 Here is the most current schedule:

 Date |  Room # | Topic
 ---- | -------- | ---------